Special Relativity -- Applications to astronomy and the accelerator physics: A Critical Survey of Present Approaches to Special Relativity

-The difference between trajectory $\vec{x}(t)$ and path $\vec{x}(l)$ is very interesting.
-The path has exact objective meaning i.e. it is convention-invariant.
-In contrast to this, and consistently with the conventionality intrinsic in the velocity, the trajectory $\vec{x}(t)$ of the particle is convention dependent and has no exact objective meaning.
+Now, if we take the origin of a Cartesian coordinate system and connect it to a point on the path, the resulting vector is the position vector $\vec{x}(l)$. \footnote{For a more detailed discussion on the distinction between path and trajectory, see \cite{JA}.} The key difference between trajectory $\vec{x}(t)$ and path $\vec{x}(l)$ is fundamental: the path has an exact, objective meaning—it is independent of any convention.
+In contrast, and consistent with the inherent conventionality of velocity, the trajectory $\vec{x}(t)$ is convention-dependent and lacks an exact objective interpretation.

-In order to avoid being to abstract for to long we have given some examples: just think of the experiments related with accelerator physics.
-Suppose we want to perform a particle momentum measurement.
-A uniform magnetic field can be used in making a "momentum analyzer" for high-energy charge particles, and it must be recognized that this method for determining the particle's momentum is convention-independent.
-In fact, the curvature radius of the path in the magnetic field (and consequently the three-momentum) has obviously an objective meaning, i.e. is convention-invariant.
-Dynamics theory contains a particle trajectory that we do not need to check directly, but which is used in the analysis of electrodynamics problem.
+To illustrate this distinction, consider experiments in accelerator physics.
+Suppose we wish to measure a particle’s momentum.
+A uniform magnetic field can be used to construct a momentum analyzer for high-energy charged particles.
+Importantly, this method of determining momentum is convention-independent.
+The curvature radius of the path within the magnetic field—and consequently, the three-momentum—has an objective, convention-invariant meaning.
+While dynamical theory includes the concept of a particle’s trajectory, this quantity is not directly measured but instead serves as a tool in the analysis of electrodynamics problems.